BBC reporter killed in Afghanistan

 BBC reporter Ahmad Shah killed in Afghanistan attack

-A BBC reporter has been killed in an attack in the eastern Afghan province of Khost.
+A BBC reporter has been killed in the east Afghan province of Khost, on a day of attacks which left nearly 40 people dead, other journalists among them.

-Ahmad Shah, 29, had been working for the BBC Afghan service for more than a year.
+Ahmad Shah, 29, had worked for the BBC Afghan service for more than a year.

-In a statement, BBC World Service Director Jamie Angus said Shah was a "respected and popular" journalist.
+In a statement, BBC World Service Director Jamie Angus said Shah had been a "respected and popular" journalist.

 "This is a devastating loss and I send my sincere condolences to Ahmad Shah's friends and family and the whole BBC News Afghan team," he said.